Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

 Note that supporting the FHIR SubscriptionTopic resource or the equivalent Basic resource versions described in the R5 Backport Implementation Guides is NOT required by this guide to support subscriptions.
 {:.bg-warning}

 The table below summarizes the US Core subscription topic requirements (**SHALL**)<!-- and best practice recommendations (**SHOULD**) --> to allow subscribers to receive notifications for patient-related events that are represented by the corresponding US Core Profiles.
 The events include creation, updates, and deletion interactions of resources.
+The US Core topic subscription topic include a trigger for a resource type and have a filter to allow Clients to restrict notifications to a particular patient.
 Servers **MAY** support other subscription topics including *derived* versions of these US Core topics adding additional triggers or filters to them as needed for their use cases.

-##### The Following Subscription Topics **SHALL** Be Supported
+##### The Following Subscription Topics **SHALL** (vs **SHOULD** ?)
+Be Supported

 <!-- US Core Laboratory Result SubscriptionTopic
 US Core Laboratory Report SubscriptionTopic